-- The Local Plan will contain the overall spatial strategy for the Borough and set out the quantum of development for housing and economic development requirements.
+- Content: The Local Plan will contain the overall spatial strategy for the Borough and set out the quantum of development for housing and economic development requirements.
 It will provide details on allocations across a range of land uses with a key focus on housing and employment land and any necessary supporting infrastructure.
 It will also provide topic-based development management policies.

-- The Local Plan will be a Development Plan Document and provide a single information point for the Council’s key land use policies.
+- Status: The Local Plan will be a Development Plan Document and provide a single information point for the Council’s key land use policies.

-- Borough wide
+- Geographical Coverage: Borough wide

-- Growth Team
+- Lead Team: Growth Team

 - Preparation (Regulation 18)

 - Scoping the issues and options for the Local Plan and commission initial key evidence base: January – December 2018